 Perhaps I’m totally wrong about everything that follows.
 The problem with being the person saying that the emperor has no clothes is that 99 times out of 100, the emperor really is wearing clothes and the person seeing a naked emperor is merely hallucinating.
 However, given how strongly I feel about this subject, I don’t feel I can keep quiet, so here goes: there is a fundamental unaddressed issue in education.
 I see a naked emperor, and either he needs a new tailor, or I need some strong medication.

 So, what is this fundamental unaddressed issue?
 Well, it takes a little explaining.
 As all foundation stage and key stage one teachers are acutely aware, children arrive at school with a vast range of experiences and abilities.
 There is an overwhelming difference between a child who has just turned four from a challenging family background and a child who is about to turn five from a supportive family background.
+(There are a variety of other reasons why such differences might exist.
+I have selected age and family background differences merely for illustrative purposes.)
 Attention spans, inhibitory control and social skills between these children vary to a bewildering degree.
 The first two years of education are spent desperately trying to get all children ready to learn, and teachers of the youngest children do a remarkable job… which brings us to Year 2 where I currently reside.
 At this stage, most children are just about ready to learn some academic content.
 And the fundamental unaddressed issue arises.

 Let me give an illustrative example: the class is supposed to already be able to count up to and down from 100, according to the national curriculum objectives for Year 1, and around 2/3 of the average class can.
 This 2/3 is, in general, older and from more supportive family backgrounds.
 Around 1/3 of the average class, however, are completely lost.
 This 1/3 are, of course, on average younger and from less supportive family backgrounds.
 Their number formation is iffy, naming numbers above 20 is inconsistent at best, etc. All of the mathematics learning from the Year 1 part of the national curriculum is either dysfluent or entirely missing for the 1/3.
 The 2/3 however are ready to learn at a Year 2 level.
 They have practised number formation and counting at home and, in fact, much of the Year 2 curriculum is already understood by them before the year even begins.
 Of course, the split between the 1/3 and the 2/3 is actually more of a spectrum across the class, but this artificial split is indicative of a crucial dividing line between those who – in the time that is available – will be able to keep up with the pace of content, and those who will not, due to gaps that already exist in their knowledge compared to their peers.
 With the Year 2 SATs in the back of the teacher’s mind, they dive into the teaching of two-digit place value.
 After a couple of weeks the divide between the 2/3 and the 1/3 is apparent.
 The 2/3 understand everything – in fact, they knew most of it before the year began.
 The 1/3 are still lost.
 The previous gaps in basic counting and number formation have slowed any understanding of place value massively, and they need much more time on this.
 Unable to tolerate holding the rest of the class back, the teacher sets up an intervention group – 40 minutes per week with a TA during assemblies and art/music lessons – and hopes that the kids will catch up.
 They won’t.
 This is the a fundamental unaddressed issue of education, and – speaking as someone who has worked as an intervention teacher with every age group from A-Level down to foundation stage – its effects amplify as a child in the 1/3 moves through school.